rushammm/rushammm/README.md

   ## currently

- freelancing · learning ml from scratch
+ freelancing · learning ml from scratch · open to research collaborations